Improving customer experience and adapting to new business trends requires Wireless WAN foundation

 Technology adoption in retail stores has always been influenced by consumer trends and seasonal needs.
 Today the future of IoT in retail also is being influenced by lingering safety standards that consumers became accustomed to amid the COVID-19 pandemic.

 The main priority for store and restaurant owners is to improve the customer experience and drive brand loyalty.
 New and evolving IoT technologies, which demand more out of a store’s network connectivity, play a critical role in achieving that goal.
 Laying down the foundation of a reliable in-store network will accelerate the growth of smart stores and retail technology trends.

 Common knowledge at the start of the pandemic was that less contact between employees and customers resulted in lower probability of transmission of the virus.
 Retailers were quick to implement IoT technologies and applications that enable a contactless experience to allow consumers to feel safe at physical locations.
 Examples include QR codes at restaurants to replace menus, self-checkout lanes, and contactless payment.

 IoT technology in retail, enabled by cellular IoT connectivity, will continue to evolve and play a vital role in day-to-day business.
 We will see the implementation of new sensors, devices, and software services to create an efficient and safe work environment.

 Connected IoT technologies and applications are an integral part of everyday business.
 Point-of-sale (POS) and inventory tracking are two areas where technology upgrades can make a big difference.

 POS hardware and software plays an essential role in all types of stores because it gathers your data on sales, inventory, and customers.
-Retail Info Systems (RIS) expects 25% of retailers to adopt a POS and 13% to update both hardware and software by 2022.
+Retail Info Systems (RIS) expects 40% of retailers to refresh their POS hardware or software in 2022. .
 Either implementing or refreshing your POS can assist businesses to make improvements based on the data that is collected.
 Network uptime and security are essential components to POS because it protects stores from a loss in sales and collection of customer data.